hashicorp/terraform/website/source/docs/commands/plan.html.markdown

 * `-refresh=true` - Update the state prior to checking for differences.

+* `-short` - If set, only output the resource names being changed along with the final summary line.
+The output will not show the specific attributes of each resource being altered.

 * `-state=path` - Path to the state file.
 Defaults to "terraform.tfstate".
   Ignored when [remote state](/docs/state/remote/index.html) is used.